 Elective rotations may include:

-The resident is expected to complete various projects throughout the year including, but not limited to, a drug utilization review, research project to be presented at PPAG or Southeast Residency Conference, participation in the University of Florida Teaching Certificate Program, poster presentation at the ASHP Midyear Clinical Meeting, and a performance improvement project.
+The resident is expected to complete various projects throughout the year including, but not limited to, a drug utilization review, research project to be presented at PPAG (Pediatric Pharmacy Advocacy Group) Annual meeting and the Florida Residency Conference (FRC), participation in the University of Florida Teaching Certificate Program, poster presentation at the ASHP Midyear Clinical Meeting, and a performance improvement project.